uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

   (as specified in Sections 1-19 of ISO/IEC 14882:2017) or
   newer.
 See the `C++ Standard`_.

 - SYCL.
+DPC++ builds on the SYCL specification from The Khronos Group.
+  The SYCL language enables
-DPC++ includes the SYCL language.
-SYCL enables the definition of data parallel functions that can be offloaded to devices and defines runtime APIs and classes that are used to orchestrate the offloaded functions.
-A compliant DPC++ implementation must also be a conformant SYCL 1.2.1 (or later) implementation, a process which includes Khronos* conformance testing and an adopter process.
-(See the `SYCL Specification`_ and `SYCL Adopters`_.)
+  the definition of data parallel functions that can be offloaded to devices and defines runtime APIs and classes that are used to orchestrate the offloaded functions.

 - DPC++ Language extensions.
 A compliant DPC++ implementation must support the specified language features.
 These include